louisehedman/hello-worlds-fe/README.md

 This project was created to work together with a [Node.JS, Express backend](https://github.com/louisehedman/hello-worlds-be).
 Instructions for how to set up the backend part of this project can be found in the backend repo.

-After cloning this repo navigate to the root folder in your terminal.
+After cloning this repo navigate to the root folder in your terminal and run **npm install** to install dependencies.

 ### Environment Variables